 In 2019, prior to the effects of COVID on traffic conditions, E MLK Boulevard and Market Street were listed among the top 20 congested streets in the city (CHCNGA TPO 2020).
-Overall, traffic volumes on the roads listed in Table 3.4-3 have declined since 2019 due to the effects of COVID and the resulting trend are W MLK Boulevard, which has experienced a 9.5 percent increase in traffic, and Houston Street, which has experienced a 9.2 percent increase since 2019.
+Overall, traffic volumes on the roads listed in Table 3.4-3 have declined since 2019 due to the effects of COVID and the resulting telecommuting of workers, with decreases in traffic ranging from 18.3 to 47.7 percent.
+Exceptions to this trend are W MLK Boulevard, which has experienced a 9.5 percent increase in traffic, and Houston Street, which has experienced a 9.2 percent increase since 2019.